SunnyAsar/react-Bookstore/README.md

 then you have to serve your static files

-> When you run the build script your going to see instructions about how to deploy the project in github pages.
+> When you run the build script you're going to see instructions about how to deploy the project in github pages.

 ## Contributors